CHEMICAL ADMIXTURES FOR CONCRETE

 Air entraining admixtures shall meet the requirements of AASHTO M154.
 Water reducing and retarding, water-reducing, high range water reducing, and non-chloride accelerating admixtures shall meet the requirements of AASHTO M194.
 All chemical admixtures used for Portland Cement Concrete shall meet the requirements outlined in Section 4103 and other applicable Iowa Department of Transportation Standard Specifications.
 Approved brands of chemical admixtures for concrete are listed in the Materials Approved Products Listing Enterprise (MAPLE) as Appendixes A, B, C, D, E, F and G for different types of applications.

-For all types of admixtures, the source, brand name, and lot/batch number must be identifiable by markings on the container and by description on the invoice.
-The manufacturer and supplier shall maintain a record of shipment, which identifies the brand, lot/batch number and certified test data for each shipment.
+For all types of admixtures, the source, brand name, and lot/batch number must be identifiable by description on the invoice, bill of lading or delivery ticket.
+The manufacturer and supplier shall maintain a record of each shipment, which identifies source, the brand, lot/batch number and certified test data for each shipment.
 This data shall be made available to the contracting authority when requested.

 To obtain approval for any admixture type, the manufacturer shall submit the following items to the Office of Construction and Materials in Ames: